Get an abortion without a parent involved.

 Need free legal assistance for a judicial bypass in Florida?
 Contact The Jane Network at firstname.lastname@example.org for help.

-Florida law requires a parent to be notified if a young person under 18 years old is trying to get an abortion.
-On July 1, 2020, the law will change and a parent will need to give permission.
+Florida law requires a parent to give permission if a young person under 18 years old is trying to get an abortion.
 (More info on the Florida laws here.)
 Most young people talk to their parents when they need an abortion – but some can’t, for their own safety; and others simply don’t want to disappoint their parents.
 If you can’t get your parent’s permission or are unable to ask your parents, you can get an abortion with no parent involved if you go to court and are granted a “judicial bypass”.
 This is a waiver from a court that will allow you to go ahead with an abortion without your parents being involved.

 - What is a judicial bypass for abortion?

 - Where do I go to get a judicial bypass?